yyt12345/Leetcode/README.md

-This is a place to record daily Leetcode exercises
+This is a repositories to record daily Leetcode exercises